FAQ

 If you are under the age of 18 and report a sexual assault, the University of South Australia is legally obliged to report the matter to the Child Abuse Report Line (CARL), which is part of the Department for Child Protection (DCP).
 Workers from DCP may get in touch with you, especially if your safety is at risk.
 DCP will also forward the information about the sexual assault to the police.
 The police may contact you to discuss what happened and if you would like to report it to the police for investigation.

-UniSA takes sexual assault and sexual harassment very seriously and is committed to ensuring a safe environment for all staff and students.
-Reports of sexual assault or sexual harassment are investigated in accordance with the Policy and Procedures and in line with the principles of natural justice.
-If you are UniSA student or staff member who has been reported for sexual assault or sexual harassment, you will be provided with information about the report and given the opportunity to respond.
+UniSA takes sexual harm very seriously and is committed to ensuring a safe environment for all staff and students.
+Reports of sexual harm are investigated in accordance with the Policy and Procedures and in line with the principles of natural justice.
+If you are UniSA student or staff member who has been reported for sexual harm, you will be provided with information about the report and given the opportunity to respond.

 You can also take the following steps: